Unified Patent Court: Language of the proceedings

 Proceedings before a local or regional division generally take place in the local language of the local or regional division, in an official language of the EPO (English, German or French) if the local or regional division has designated such a language, or in the language in which the patent was granted (English, German or French) if the parties and the panel all agree.
 Before the central division, proceedings take place in the language in which the patent was granted (English, German or French).
 The proceedings before the Court of Appeal generally proceed in the language used before the Court of First Instance, or in the language in which the patent was granted (English, German or French) if the parties all agree.

 Court fees

-To finance its budget, the UPC's own financial revenues notably comprise Court fees, which have been fixed by the UPC's Administrative Committee.
+To finance its budget, the UPC's own financial revenues notably comprise court fees, which the UPC's Administrative Committee adopts and periodically reviews.
+Some of the court fees are fixed fees, whereas others are constituted of a combination of a fixed fee and an additional value-based fee, i.e. a fee depending on the value of the action, which also referred to as the "value of the proceedings" or "value in dispute".

+Recoverable costs

+The UPCA provides for that the unsuccessful party in UPC proceedings, i.e. the losing party, shall bear "[r]easonable and proportionate legal costs and other expenses incurred by the successful party", i.e. the winning party.
+The recoverable costs are capped, and the applicable ceilings depend on the value of the action.